Speech by the Regional Director at the event to announce the Goodwill Ambassador for Hepatitis in South-East Asia Region

 We are privileged to have Mr Bachchan with us today, and I look forward to the partnership we are embarking on.

 Viral hepatitis threatens public health across our Region.
 Every year it infects millions of people, causing the death of around 410 000 – more than HIV and malaria combined.
-Across the South-East Asia Region hepatitis is driving rates of liver cancer and cirrhosis, and is a substantial contributor to premature morbidity and mortality.
+It is driving rates of liver cancer and cirrhosis, and is a substantial contributor to premature morbidity and mortality.
 As some of you may be aware, India is particularly burdened, accounting for around 60% of the Region’s hepatitis-related deaths.

 In recent years, the resolve to tackle hepatitis – both globally and in South-East Asia – has crystallized.
 Hepatitis is explicitly mentioned in the Sustainable Development Goals, which highlight the need to strengthen associated programmes.
 Hepatitis has been focused on at the World Health Assembly, leading to the endorsement last year of the Global Health Sector Strategy.
 And in the South-East Asia Region, hepatitis has been a priority area of work, with a regional strategy now adopted by all Member countries.